Annual Leave in Morocco 2026: Duration, Calculation and Rights

 Can an employee work during annual leave?

-No. Article 243 prohibits the employee from performing paid work during annual leave.
-Breach of this prohibition may result in loss of the leave allowance.
+No. Article 243 prohibits the employee from performing any paid work during annual leave.
+Violation of this prohibition may result in loss of leave compensation.

 Is annual leave transferable from one employer to another?

-No, the right to leave is linked to seniority with a single employer.
-When changing employers, the employee receives the compensatory allowance and begins accruing new entitlements with the new employer.
+No, leave entitlement is linked to seniority with the same employer.
+When changing employers, the employee receives compensatory allowance and starts accruing new rights with the new employer.

 Do sick days reduce annual leave?

-No, duly justified absences for illness (up to 180 days) are treated as effective working days for the purpose of calculating annual leave.
+No, duly justified sick absences (up to 180 days) are treated as effective working days for annual leave calculation purposes.

 No. Accumulation is limited to two consecutive years (Art.
 240).
-Beyond this, the entitlement is lost unless a collective agreement provides otherwise.
+Beyond that, the right is lost unless a collective agreement provides otherwise.

 READ ALSO